 It was well prepped for delivery, with a lot of securing material in the box, but sadly no case or gig bag.

 The Newporter we received to test was fantastic to look at.
-We had the natural finish, which came with a solid spruce top and mahogany back and sides, finished off with an unusual, but nonetheless beautiful caramel pickguard, which gave it a 70s vintage aesthetic.
+We had the natural finish, which came with a classic combination of a solid spruce top and mahogany back and sides (solid wood choices), finished off with an unusual, but nonetheless beautiful caramel pickguard, which gave it a 70s vintage aesthetic.

 It was equipped with a Stratocaster style slim taper C neck, also made from mahogany.
 Those who have previously played Fender’s electric guitars will be familiar with this fast playing profile, which works really well on the Newporter.
 Completing the look, it was even equipped with a Strat style headstock, complete with 6 in line tuners, a really unique touch that we liked a lot.